helmutlutz/blog/docs/_drafts/2 cents-on-scrum.markdown

 ---
 layout: post
-title:  "Building a Twitter bot on AWS"
+title:  "A couple of Thoughts on Agile"
 date:   2022-11-15 15:55:50 +0100
+category: Work
 tags: Productivity
 ---